 II.
 Policy Statement

-By North Carolina state law, General Statute 130A-155.1 requires anyone entering college to present a certificate of immunization that documents their compliance with all required immunizations within thirty (30) calendar days of the start of their first semester at their given institution.
-Students who are not in compliance as determined by the Student Health Center (SHC) will be withdrawn from all of their classes by the Office of the Registrar at the end of the thirty (30) day period.
+By North Carolina state law, General Statute 130A-155.1 requires anyone entering college to present a certificate of immunization that documents their compliance with all required immunizations within thirty (30) calendar days of the start of their first semester at their given institution, unless subject to the exemption listed below.
+At least 21 days prior to the start of classes, students who are not in compliance will receive a communication from the Student Health Center (SHC) with details on how to comply with state law.
+Students who remain in noncompliance as determined by the SHC will be withdrawn from all applicable courses by the Office of the Registrar at the end of the thirty (30) day period.
 Students are therefore strongly encouraged to submit their immunization records prior to the start of the semester.
 The SHC will also monitor students who are not in compliance but have been approved by the SHC for an extension to receive the necessary immunizations as indicated by a physician’s letter.
 Once the date for the extension expires, and if the student is still not in compliance, the SHC will notify the Office of the Registrar that the student has failed to comply with Immunization Requirements.
-The Office of the Registrar will then withdraw the student from their classes.
+The Office of the Registrar will then withdraw the student from all applicable courses.

-If a student is able to once provide evidence to the SHC documenting compliance before the end of the last class day of the semester, he/she will be reinstated into their classes.
-This reinstatement pertains only to student enrollment status and does not in any way guarantee that the academic, financial, and/or other consequences of noncompliance with Immunization Requirements will be remedied.
-Such consequences may include, but are not limited to, impact on immigration status, financial aid eligibility, University housing, and 49er ID card accounts.
-Additionally, reinstated students might not be eligible to make up class work, assignments, tests, or exams as faculty are not obligated to allow make-up work.
-Furthermore, class work, assignments, tests, or exams missed as a result of being withdrawn for noncompliance with Immunization Requirements will not be a valid basis for a grade appeal.
+Students will be reinstated to their courses after providing evidence of compliance with immunization requirements to the SHC before the end of the last class day of the semester, t This reinstatement pertains only to student enrollment status and does not in any way guarantee that the academic, financial, and/or other consequences of noncompliance with immunization requirements can or will be remedied.
+Such consequences may include, but are not limited to, impact on immigration status, financial aid eligibility, University housing, and Universityaccounts.
+Additionally, reinstated students maynot be eligible to make up class work, assignments, tests, or exams as faculty are encouraged but not obligated to allow make-up work as appropriate.

-Decisions under this policy cannot be appealed, and students will not be reinstated if they become compliant after the last class day of the semester.
+Decisions under this policy cannot be appealed, and students will not be reinstated if they become compliant with immunization policies after the last class day of the semester.

 III.
 Definitions